ASA1976/Procedure/readme.md

 null function pointer reference parameters (3).

-In order to deduce the return and parameter types for object call operator, lambda and object member function calls, the Deducation variable template provides a null pointer to function constant expression which is provided to the Designate function template.
+In order to deduce the return and parameter types for object call operator, lambda and object member function calls, the Deduction variable template provides a null pointer to function constant expression which is provided to the Designate function template.